11 Foods You Need For a Bright Mind

 Genetics: Some of us are more vulnerable to illness.
 With Alzheimer’s disease, if you have the genetic vulnerability, your body produces too much of something called beta-amyloid.
 Sage has A level scientific evidence to help your memory, plus it tastes awesome and decreases the production of beta-amyloid.

 Head Trauma: Head trauma is a major risk for memory problems, Alzheimer’s disease, and other forms of dementia.
 Shrimp boosts choline, which helps our brains make acetylcholine, which is very important, and very helpful for memory

-Mental health: Saffron is a beneficial spice that has been shown to have anti-depressant effects that boosts your memory, decreases your appetite while taking care of PMS.
+Mental health: Saffron is a beneficial spice that has been shown to have anti-depressant effects that boost your memory, decrease your appetite while taking care of PMS.
 What could be better?

 Immunity and Infections: One of the best ways to strengthen your immune system is to boost your Vitamin D level.
 Eggs are a great way to incorporate Vitamin D into your diet.

-Neurohormones: For men and women, testosterone is critical to your sense of energy, motivation, mood, memory, libido, and sugar like eating cheesecake for desert happens drops it.
+Neurohormones: For men and women, testosterone is critical to your sense of energy, motivation, mood, memory, libido, and sugar like eating cheesecake for dessert happens to drop it.
 But, adding pomegranate can strengthen testosterone.

-Diabesity: This is where you have a combination of high blood sugar, diabetes or pre-diabetes, and you’re overweight.
-It also increases your risk for memory problems.
+Diabesity: This is where you have a combination of high blood sugar, diabetes, or pre-diabetes, and you’re overweight.
+It also increases your risk of memory problems.
 Cinnamon helps to stabilize your blood sugar, boost your mood, and it can decrease your appetite.